 Avicenna referred to the cold season as being the best time to eat dates and recalled that they should be consumed with caution during the hot season.

-Despite all the mentioned characteristics and benefits, dates need to be eaten with moderation since they’re hard and slow to digest.
+Despite all the mentioned characteristics and benefits, dates need to be eaten with moderation since they’re difficultly and slowly to digest.
 Their exaggerated consumption might cause clogged arteries and be harmful to humans with warm temperament.

 Especially during the cold season, it doesn’t matter if you have a warm or cold temperament according to Avicenna’s definition.
 Thus, enjoy one or two dates with your tea or as a dessert and let your body build up warmth from the inside.
-When eating fish: fish has a cold temperament and in order to compensate this within your body, dates are the best options to do so according to the traditional Persian medicine.
+When eating fish: fish has a cold temperament and in order to compensate this within your body, dates offer the best option to do so according to traditional Persian medicine.

 For you, Swisspica has newly included organic dates from Iran in its product assortment.